harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 Hybrid *Kubernetes* clusters are the best runtime for complex applications.
 Different developer teams can use their favorite frameworks, languages, and tools to build and ship their applications. *Kubernetes* will allow them to scale and manage deployments easily.
 Because of the seamless integration, *Kubernetes* and Azure are taking containers to another level.

 If you want to use *Kubernetes* in production or for development you should also consider using a private *Azure Container Registry* (ACR) and connect it to your cluster.
-I’ve published [an article on how to connect those over here]({% post_url 2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes %}).
+I've published [an article on how to connect those over here]({% post_url 2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes %}).

 I hope you enjoyed the read and got some insights into ACS and hybrid *Kubernetes* clusters.
 Share this article on Facebook and Twitter and help other developers with their first steps on *Kubernetes* and Azure Container services.